Are homosexual animals a real thing? Across decades of research, the answer is a resounding … YES.

 To establish dominance within a group, male giraffes engage in necking behavior and a byproduct of this is that it causes high levels of testosterone.
 Unsurprisingly then, young male giraffes often mount one another after a session of necking and playing to release their sexual arousal.

 They’re not the quick and fleeting type either.
 They flirt.
 Male giraffes do so by necking with each other.
-This foreplay has been document to last up to an hour.
+This foreplay has been documented to last up to an hour.
 After this caressing, it can lead to mounting and climax.

 — Cade Hildreth | LGBTQ+ (@CadeHildreth) February 25, 2020